gmc-code/PC-microbit-micropython/docs/sound/music.rst

 Speaker **V2**
 ---------------------

-| By default sound output will be via the edge connector on pin0 and the **V2** built-in speaker.
+| By default sound output will be via both pin0 and the **V2** built-in speaker.
 | The **V2** built-in speaker can be turned off or on without affecting playing via pin0.
 | When flashing a new script to the microbit, the **V2** built-in speaker will be on, unless the code sets it to off.

 .. py:function::  speaker.off()

-    Use off() to turn off the speaker.
-This does not disable sound output to an edge connector pin.
+    Use speaker.off() to turn off the speaker.
+This does not disable sound output to pin0.

 .. py:function::  speaker.on()

-    Use on() to turn on the speaker.
+    Use speaker.on() to turn on the speaker.

 ----